Battle of Dinwiddie Court House: Sheridan's movement

 At about 5:00 p.m., on March 29, 1865, two divisions of Sheridan's force commanded by Crook and Devin entered Dinwiddie Court House without opposition.
 Sheridan posted pickets at the roads entering the town for protection from Confederate patrols.
-Sheridan's third division commanded by Custer was 7 mi behind Sheridan's main force protecting the bogged down wagon trains.
+Sheridan's third division, commanded by Custer, was 7 mi behind Sheridan's main force protecting the bogged down wagon trains.
 At Dinwiddie Court House, Sheridan's cavalry was positioned to occupy the crucial road junction at Five Forks in Dinwiddie County, about 5 mi to the north, to which Lee was just sending defenders, and then to attack the two remaining Confederate railroad connections to Petersburg and Richmond.

 March 30 orders and movements

 Lee's orders and Confederate movements

-General Lee perceived the threat from the Union moves on March 29 and thinned his lines to strengthen the defenses on his far right.
-He also finalized organization of a Confederate mobile force under Major General George Pickett with cavalry help from Major General Fitzhugh Lee to protect the key road junction of Five Forks.
+General Lee perceived the threat from the Union's moves on March 29 and thinned his lines to strengthen the defenses on his far right.
+He also finalized the organization of a Confederate mobile force under Major General George Pickett with cavalry help from Major General Fitzhugh Lee to protect the key road junction of Five Forks.
 Lee wanted to control this intersection in order to keep open the South Side Railroad and important roads and to drive the Union force back from its advanced position at Dinwiddie Court House.
 A steady, heavy rain started on the afternoon of March 29 and continued through March 30, slowing movements and limiting actions.

 Although Fitzhugh Lee's cavalry division passed through Petersburg and reached Sutherland Station about the time Sheridan reached Dinwiddie Court House on March 29, Major General Thomas L. Rosser's and Major General W.H.F.
 "Rooney" Lee's divisions had to detour around Sheridan's force in their moves from positions at Spencer's Mill on the Nottoway River and Stony Creek Station and did not arrive at Sutherland Station until March 30.
 At Sutherland Station earlier that day, General Lee verbally told Major General Fitzhugh Lee to take command of the cavalry and to attack Sheridan at Dinwiddie Court House.
 When Rosser and Rooney Lee's divisions arrived at Five Forks on the night of March 30, Fitzhugh Lee took overall command of the cavalry and put Colonel Thomas T. Munford in command of his own division.